Reed-CompBio/spras/docs/tutorial/beginner.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Reusing cached results

-Snakemake reads the options set in beginner.yaml and checks for any requested post-analysis steps.
+Snakemake reads the options set in  ``beginner.yaml`` and checks for any requested post-analysis steps.

-It reuses cached results; in this case, the pathway.txt files generated from the previously executed PathLinker parameter combinations for the egfr dataset.
+It reuses cached results; here the pathway.txt files generated from the previously executed PathLinker algorithm on the egfr dataset are reused.

 2. Running the summary analysis

 SPRAS aggregates the pathway.txt files from all selected parameter combinations into a single summary table.

-The results are saved in egfr-pathway-summary.txt.
+The results are saved in ``egfr-pathway-summary.txt``.

 3. Running the Cytoscape analysis

 All pathway.txt files from the chosen parameter combinations are collected and passed into the Cytoscape Docker image.

-A Cytoscape session file is then generated, containing visualizations for each pathway and saved as egfr-cytoscape.cys.
+A Cytoscape session file is then generated, containing visualizations for each pathway and saved as ``egfr-cytoscape.cys``.

 What your directory structure should like after this run:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^